A Guide to Everything You Want to Know About Credit

 - Recent credit applications.
 When you apply for a new credit account, the “hard inquiry” or “hard pull” into your credit history can negatively affect your score for up to six months—so don’t go saying yes to every cashier who pitches you their store credit card!
 Do your research on credit account terms before you apply.

 If you’re trying to build your credit, it’s crucial to keep these points in mind as you spend, pay off accounts, and apply for new accounts.
+Getting a good credit score requires restraint and strategy.

 What can I do with a good credit score?